northwesttrees-gaming/BeyondPlanetz/README.md

 # 🌌 About Beyond Planetz
 Beyond Planetz is a Minecraft space modification that focuses on progression, detail, and quality.
-Inspired by our solar system and creative ideas this mod looks to create a total emensive feel that players enjoy.
+Inspired by our solar system and creative ideas this mod looks to create an emissive feel that players enjoy.

 # ✨ Creation
 The modification is proudly made with the open-source mod-making tool called MCreator.
 Textures and mechanics are hand-crafted by myself.
 Some sounds are also from freesound.org which have been creditaid, see the attributions page.